rafluq/firos/doc/install/install.md

 You need to specifiy, which environment you want to use.
 In this example the environment-configuration `"mobile"` is shown but the environment-configuration `"local"` (also somewhere in this file) is used.
 Specify your own environment-configuration, or edit one to your needs.
-The values for `"contextbroker->adress"`, `"contextbroker->port"` and `"interface"` need to be set in every environment-configuration.
+The values for `"contextbroker->adress"`, `"contextbroker->port"` and `"interface"` need to be set for this example to work.
 The Information from the contextbroker can be retrieved by its configuration.
 If you are running a local instance, `"contextbroker->adress"` can also be set to `"localhost"`.
 You can retrieve information about your network interface via:

 > ip link